 This efficiency is achieved in a number of ways.
 Through NOLHGA, all state associations can call upon the expertise of a single set of guaranty system professionals and experienced consultants as they attempt to protect the policyholders in their state.
 Thanks to frequent collaboration with state insurance departments, this group (known as a NOLHGA Task Force) is often formed before an insurer is even declared insolvent.
 This advance preparation enables the guaranty associations to meet the needs of policyholders as quickly as possible.

 Continuing Coverage: Thanks to the guaranty associations, every eligible policyholder has been given the opportunity to have their policy assumed by another healthy carrier or had the covered portions of their policies fulfilled by their guaranty association itself (certain insurance policies that are not guaranteed renewable are sometimes canceled in accordance with the terms of the policies).
-In the multi-state insolvencies with which NOLHGA has been involved, more than two million policies have been assumed by new carriers.
+In the multi-state insolvencies with which NOLHGA has been involved, more than 2.65 million policies were protected by the guaranty system.

-Protection of Benefits: As mentioned earlier, state guaranty associations provide benefit protection up to the limits specified in their state’s laws.
-While these limits do result in only partial coverage of high-dollar policies, in recent insolvencies more than 90% of policyholder benefits have been covered in full.
+Protection of Benefits: As mentioned earlier, state guaranty associations provide benefit protection up to the levels specified in their state’s laws.
+While these levels can result in partial coverage of high-dollar policies, in recent insolvencies more than 96% of policyholder life insurance benefits and more than 88% of policyholder annuity benefits have been covered in full.

 In short, the guaranty system safety net has grown stronger through the years, and it stands ready to catch policyholders if their company falls.